hnarayanan/harishnarayanan.org/README.md

 - Incorporate some taxonomy for the articles (e.g. tags like Devops, Kubernetes, Django) to later start connecting up sets of articles
 - Move in souped-up nginx configuration from the earlier repository
-- Create a sister Ansible repository to setup the personal site?
 - Reintroduce a meta section of the site... or perhaps move relevant information in this README and link to it?
 - Incorporate online learning portfolio somewhere?